StatMixedML/LightGBMLSS/README.md

 For improved convergence, an alternative approach is to standardize the (continuous) response variable, such as dividing it by 100 (e.g., y/100).
 This approach proves especially valuable when the response range significantly differs from that of Gradients and Hessians.
 Nevertheless, it is essential to carefully evaluate and apply both the built-in stabilization and response standardization techniques in consideration of the specific dataset at hand.

 ### Runtime
-Since LightGBMLSS updates all distributional parameters simultaneously, it requires training ```[number of iterations] * [number of distributional parameters]``` trees.
-Hence, the runtime of LightGBMLSS is generally slightly higher as compared to LightGBM, which requires training ```[number of iterations]``` trees only.
+Since LightGBMLSS is based on a *one vs. all estimation strategy*, where a separate tree is grown for each distributional parameter, it requires training ```[number of iterations] * [number of distributional parameters]``` trees.
+Hence, the runtime of LightGBMLSS is generally slightly higher for univariate distributions as compared to LightGBM, which requires training ```[number of iterations]``` trees only.

 ## Reference Paper
 März, A. and Kneib, T.: (2022) [*Distributional Gradient Boosting Machines*](https://arxiv.org/abs/2204.00778). <br/>